 - walking, cycling or using public transport for everyday journeys and everyday lives

-I have always loved walking and being out and about ever since childhood.
-I still enjoy weekend walks with family and friends.
+I have always loved walking and being outdoors ever since childhood and I still enjoy weekend walks with family and friends.

 I’m looking forward to meeting you at the Trinity, or out and about across North Ayrshire.